phoenix-sr/LiveSplit.MirrorsEdge/readme.txt

+This is a fork of fatalis' MENL load remover for Mirror's Edge.
+It is a rewrite of the hooking functionality in C++ that also fixes a number of issues the community has found over the years.

 MENL (Mirror's Edge No Loads) is an automatic load time remover for Mirror's Edge.
 It's both easier and more accurate than manually editing a video to cut out loads.
 It is designed to be RTA Without Loads; only loading is removed.